 But the teaching itself?
 It’s complicated.
 No, really.
 This one’s a real head-scratcher.

 In fact, some scholars have gone so far as to call the Heart Sutra a complete paradox.

 At first glance, it looks simple enough.
 But the teaching the Heart Sutra attempts to communicate is complex.

-Prajnaparamita is a Sanskrit title for Heart Sutra.
+Prajnaparamita is the Sanskrit title for the Heart Sutra.

 The Heart Sutra is a written record of a conversation that took place between Avalokiteshvara Bodhisattva, one of the most revered bodhisattvas, or spiritual teachers, in the Buddhist tradition, and a disciple of the Buddha, Shariputra.

 In it, Avalokiteshvara attempts to explain to Shariputra that all things are expressions of emptiness.
 The ultimate truth of our existence is that nothing is truly distinct.
 Everything exists as a part of everything else.
 Essentially: we’re all interconnected.